8 Aug 2022

-Here are 10 essential things you will need to know about Corporate Law:
+Here are ten essential things you will need to know about Corporate Law:

 · Separate legal entity – the company is regarded as a separate legal from its members.

-· Limited liability – liability of members are limited to their shares in the company.
+· Limited liability – liability of members is limited to their shares in the company.

 · Ownership – ownership in form of shares that can be traded and transferred.